 If you are using a smartphone on a train or bus and feel the unwanted gaze of someone else over your shoulder, you can simply tilt the device away.
 Similarly, you can lower the phone and cut off the angle.

 This tactic is a little more difficult with a tablet or laptop but does still work if it's the person sitting next to you having a snoop.
 With a laptop, you can always tilt the screen downwards slightly, which if anything will probably signal that you want privacy.

 This is a more aggressive method, but if you're looking at sensitive work documents on the go then that's your prerogative.
 You can use your free hand to cover the side of your smartphone that's been compromised.

 If it's a laptop, hold an object up at the side of the screen, such as the case, or a book, or your bag and block off the vantage point.
 During the winter months, a big coat can come in handy.

 When working remotely in a coffee shop or a public place its best practice to find a seat against a wall to keep all those prying eyes in front of you and over the other side of your laptop screen.
 For an extra top tip, make sure the wall isn't all glass or mirrored and, if sitting outside, try to sit against a wall and away from crowds.

-This is not much help when commuting, although the back of the bus will also work if you want to hide what your Googling.
+This is not much help when commuting, although the back of the bus will also work if you want to hide what you're Googling.